LoganBooker/sd-deepcache/README.md

-# DeepCache for SD Forge
+# DeepCache for SD Forge Classic

-This is an implementation of [DeepCache: Accelerating Diffusion Models for Free](https://horseee.github.io/Diffusion_DeepCache/) for [SD Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).
+This is an implementation of [DeepCache: Accelerating Diffusion Models for Free](https://horseee.github.io/Diffusion_DeepCache/) for [Stable Diffusion WebUI Forge - Classic](https://github.com/Haoming02/sd-webui-forge-classic).
 The core is basically [laksjdjf's ComfyUI node](https://gist.github.com/laksjdjf/435c512bc19636e9c9af4ee7bea9eb86), with a few of my own improvements.

 Only tested with SDXL, but should work with other models.